theankurkumar/GENAI_BOOTCAMP_IITRxPATHWAY/Files/README.md

 ```

 ### Query the application
-You will see the logs for parsing & embedding documents in the Docker image logs.
+You will see the logs for parsing & embedding documents in the Docker image logs. (attach below)
 Give it a few minutes to finish up on embeddings, you will see `0 entries (x minibatch(es)) have been...` message.
 If there are no more updates, this means the app is ready for use!